Madhav4102/7.2kW_EVSE_Board/README.md

 - High-current **7.2kW capable relay** for connecting/disconnecting the vehicle from the mains supply.
 - Controlled via a relay driver circuit by the STM32.
 - Provides galvanic isolation and compliance with safety regulations for EV charging.
+- Capable of 50k cycles and compatible with CC2 standards.
+- 3PST Relay

 ---